Is the website displaying in the correct language? Please confirm or select a different language.

 Your region has been set automatically.
 Please confirm or select a different region.

-What is a Counting Scale
+What is a Counting Scale and How Does it Work?

 From the receiving room to the stockroom, production, quality control and shipping, counting scales are an essential tool for verifying high volumes of identical parts.